 When the clay was in the form of a ball, it displaced only a small volume of water.
 The weight of that volume of water was less than the weight of the clay and thus the buoyant force was less than the gravitational force.
 The clay ball sunk.

 Changing the shape of the clay didn’t change the weight of the clay, but did change how much water the clay could displace.
 By pushing aside more water, the clay boat was able to displace a volume of water that weighed the same (or more) than the weight of the clay.
 Thus, the buoyant force was equal (or greater) than the gravitational force, and therefore the clay boat floated.

 In addition to the shape of the clay boat helping displace a lot of water, the boat was also filled with air.
 This decreased the clay boats density, helping the boat to float.
 Large ships like the ferry or cruise ships have wide U-shaped hulls that displace enormous volumes of water, but they also tend to be hollow.
 This decreases the density of the ship and helps keep the ship afloat despite being loaded with cars, cargo and passengers.

 Super Cool Science Kit

-For even more fun, check out our mega pack of insanely cool science experiments for kids.
+For even more fun, check out our mega pack of insanely cool science experiments on our blog and snag it in our shop!
 Turn an egg to rubber, whip up a tornado in a jar, separate the colors of M&M’s and much, much more.